 Founder & CEO

-Career highlights include: supporting the U.S. Director of National Intelligence as an authority on Afghanistan, leading training missions in Africa while assigned to the U.S. Embassy in Ethiopia and co-authoring the “Navy Counter-Terrorism Optimization Report while assigned to the Navy’s premier strategic studies group “Deep Blue.”
-As a result, he was chosen and successfully established the U.S. Navy’s Irregular Warfare Office.
+Career highlights include: supporting the U.S. Director of National Intelligence as an Afghanistan authority, leading training missions in Africa while assigned to the U.S. Embassy in Ethiopia, and co-authoring the “Navy Counter-Terrorism Optimization Report” while assigned to the Navy’s premier strategic studies group “Deep Blue.”
+As a result, he was selected to establish the U.S. Navy’s Irregular Warfare Office.

 Jim earned a Bachelor of Arts in Political Science and Economics from Indiana University of Pennsylvania (’95) and a Master of Science in Strategic Intelligence from the National Intelligence University (’05).